Well-Validated, Pre-Clinical Success Shown in the Reduction of Alpha-Synuclein

 This press release contains forward-looking statements subject to risks and uncertainties that could cause actual results to differ materially from those projected.
-Forward-looking statements include statements about the prospects and potential uses and benefits of SLS-004 and the further development of SLS-004.
-Risks and uncertainties include risks associated with development of novel therapeutic programs generally, intellectual property and regulatory risks related to the development of SLS-004, risks related to the Company's license agreement with the Duke University, and additional risks set forth in the Company's filings with the Securities and Exchange Commission.
-These forward-looking statements represent the Company's judgment as of the date of this release.
+Forward-looking statements include statements about the potential uses and benefits of SLS-007, a family of rationally-designed peptide inhibitors that target the aggregation of alpha-synuclein (α-synuclein) that are licensed by the Company from The UC Regents, and the Company’s plans with respect to developing SLS-007.
+Risks and uncertainties include risks associated with development of novel therapeutic programs generally, intellectual property and regulatory risks related to the development of SLS-007, risks related to the Company’s license agreement with The UC Regents, and additional risks set forth in the Company's filings with the Securities and Exchange Commission.
+These forward-looking statements represent the company's judgment as of the date of this release.
 The Company disclaims, however, any intent or obligation to update these forward-looking statements.

 Head of Corporate Communications